 Closing Costs for West Virginia Homes: What to Expect

 Most home buyers think they only need to save their down payment to buy their dream home.
-However, you also need to cover your closing costs in order to close on your home.
-Home appraisals, transfer taxes, home inspections, title examinations, and property taxes are some of the fees from your closing costs.
+However, you also need to cover your closing costs.
+Home appraisals, transfer taxes, home inspections, title examinations, and property taxes are some of the fees you'll pay at closing.

-According to a recent study by Bankrate, West Virginia home buyers pay on average about $2,213 in closing costs.
-However, this data doesn’t take into consideration fluctuating costs such as escrow fees, discount points, home buyer rebates, property taxes, among other fees.
+According to a study by Bankrate, West Virginia home buyers pay on average about $2,213 in closing costs.
+However, this data doesn’t take into consideration fluctuating costs such as escrow fees, discount points, property taxes, and other fees.

 Generally, home buyers will pay between 2% and 5% of the property sale price in closing costs.
 If you choose to buy a home in Cheat Lake, WV at the median listing price of $380,510, you should expect to pay between $7,610 and $19,025 in closing costs.
 Keep in mind that your closing costs may vary depending on the property and location.